barryclark/jekyll-now/_posts/2016-09-19-josh-blend-words.md

 * **Lexical neighborhood evaluation**.
 To my knowledge, *Aubermann* does not sound like any realy word within the English language.
 Again, breaking this rule is probably a good thing, here.
 I don't know about you, but I wouldn't want a last name that sounds too closely like something else.

 So, my cousin's son's last name conforms to two of the rules regarding the creation of a good ship name.
 Being a name that an actual person has to live with, however, it is probably to his benifit that the name does *not* sound like a real word and that, in this case, the conserved onset is not the one with the most consonants.
 This seems to indicate that, at least in some cases, the factors invovled in making a good ship name don't all apply to making a good blend name for a real person.

+**References**

+McCulloch, Gretchen.
+2015.
+“A Linguist Explains the Grammar of Shipping.”
+The Toast.
+September 30. http://the-toast.net/2015/09/30/a-linguist-explains-the-grammar-of-shipping/.